BarryCoding/fork-vue3-docs/src/study/essentials/reactivity-fundamentals.md

 ### DOM Update Timing {#dom-update-timing}

 When you mutate reactive state, the DOM is updated automatically.
-However, it should be noted that the DOM updates are not applied synchronously.
+However, it should be noted that **the DOM updates are not applied synchronously**.
 Instead, Vue buffers them until the **next tick** in the update cycle to ensure that each component updates only once no matter how many state changes you have made.

 To wait for the DOM update to complete after a state change, you can use the [nextTick()](/api/general#nexttick) global API: